VMI Records Management FAQ

 - How Long Should I Keep Email and Other Electronic Records?

 You may destroy one format of the records (either paper or electronic) if you plan to retain the other for the retention periods listed in the schedule.
+You must be able to access the electronic record for the entire retention period.
 Records that your office holds in both electronic and paper formats, which are exact duplicates, should both be destroyed once they have met the retention periods in the Records Retention Schedules.

 - Is there a special form for documenting the destruction of electronic records?